TiantianLi-mitt/-SOP-Documentation-in-Github/SOP-RHEL10-Setup.md

 ## DEFINITIONS
 - **SOP:** Standard Operating Procedure.
 A document that provides step-by-step instructions to help workers carry out complex routine operations.
 - **VM:** Virtual Machine.
 A software-based computer that runs on a physical host server.
 - **RHEL:** Red Hat Enterprise Linux.
 A popular, enterprise-grade Linux operating system.
+- **VMware Workstation:** A desktop hypervisor application that allows users to run multiple operating systems as virtual machines on a single physical computer.
 - **LEMP:** An acronym for a popular software stack used for web development, consisting of Linux, Nginx (Engine-X), MySQL/MariaDB, and PHP.
-- **SSH:** Secure Shell.
-A network protocol used for secure remote login and command execution on a server.
+- **VMware Tools:** A suite of utilities that enhances the performance and management of a virtual machine.

 ## PROCEDURE STEPS
-The following steps describe the complete procedure for creating and configuring the RHEL 9 virtual machine.
-Any known difficulties are mentioned within the relevant steps.
+The following steps describe the complete procedure for creating and configuring the RHEL 10 virtual machine using VMware Workstation.
-### Step 1: Pre-creation Planning and Assessment
+### Step 1: Planning and VM Creation in VMware Workstation
-#### Step 1.1: Identify Purpose and Requirements
+#### Step 1.1: Plan Resources
-We will use this VM to test our company's web applications.
-#### Step 1.2: Define Resource Requirements
-- Define resource requirements:
+Before starting, confirm the VM requirements:
-  - **CPU:** 2 Cores
+  - **CPU:** 2 vCPUs
-  - **RAM (Memory):** 2 GB
+  - **RAM:** 2 GB
   - **Disk Space:** 30 GB
-  - **Network:** Bridged Mode with a static IP address.
+  - Ensure a Red Hat subscription is available for system registration.
+#### Step 1.2: Create New VM
+Launch VMware Workstation and start the "New Virtual Machine" wizard.
+Select "Custom (advanced)" for more control.
+#### Step 1.3: Configure VM:
+Proceed through the wizard with the following settings:
+- **Guest Operating System:** Select Linux, and for the version, choose Red Hat Enterprise Linux 9 (64-bit).
+- **Virtual Machine Name:** rhel9-webapp-test.
+- **Processor Configuration:** Assign 2 processors.
+- **Memory:** Assign 2048 MB (2 GB).
+- **Network Type:** Select Use bridged networking.
+- **Disk:** Create a new virtual disk and allocate 30 GB of space.
+Store it as a single file for better performance.
+#### Step 1.4:Attach ISO:
+Before finishing the wizard or in the VM settings afterward, configure the virtual CD/DVD drive to use the rhel-10.x-x86_64-dvd.iso image file.

-### Step 2: Configuration of Virtual Machine
+### Step 2: RHEL 10 Operating System Installation
-#### Step 2.1: Create a New Virtual Machine
+#### Step 2.1: Start Installation
+Power on the newly created virtual machine to boot from the ISO image.
-#### Step 2.2: Configure Virtual Machine Settings
+#### Step 2.2: Configure Installation
+On the "Installation Summary" screen, configure the following:
+- **Network & Host Name:** Enable the network adapter.
+Configure：
+    - **IPv4 address：** 192.168.1.101
+    - **netmask：** 255.255.255.0
+    - **gateway：** 192.168.1.1
+    - **DNS：** 8.8.8.8.
+- **Software Selection:** Choose Minimal Install as the Base Environment.
+- **User Settings:** Set a strong password for the root user and create a standard administrator user.
+#### Step 2.3:
+- **Connect and Register:** Log in to the server via SSH (ssh your_username@192.168.1.101).
+Register the system with Red Hat:

+`sudo subscription-manager register --username YOUR_RHN_USERNAME --password YOUR_RHN_PASSWORD --auto-attach`

+- **Update System:** Run a full system update to ensure all packages are current.

+`sudo dnf update -y`

+- **Install VMware Tools:** Install the open-source version of VMware Tools for improved performance and integration.

+`sudo dnf install -y open-vm-tools`

+   **Note:** This step is crucial for features like proper screen resolution, copy-paste, and performance monitoring within VMware Workstation.

 ### Step 3: Installation of Guest OS and Application Stack
 #### Step 3.1: Attach Installation ISO
 #### Step 3.2: Install Guest OS